linyijun/linyijun.github.io/README.md

-## Welcome to Yijun's world

-My name is Yijun Lin.
+# YIJUN LIN

 I am now working as a data scientist in Spatial Sciences Institude in University of Southern California.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Bio
+I received my Master degree in Data Infomatics from the University of Southern California in 2017.
+My Bachelor degree in Computer Science from Tongji University (Shanghai, China) in 2015.

+## Publication

+Lin, Y; Pan, F; Chiang, Y.; Stripelis, D; Ambite, J L; Eckel, S P; and Habre, R. Mining Public Datasets for Modeling Intra-City PM2.5 Concentrations at a Fine Spatial Resolution.
+In 25th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM SIGSPATIAL 2017), Redondo Beach, CA, USA, November 2017.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for